 The Raid on the Medway was part of a daring strategy of the powerful regents, and brothers, Johan and Cornelis de Witt.
-To obtain the strongest position at the peace negotiations table in the city of Breda, that were going on for some time.
+A strategy to obtain the strongest position at the peace negotiations table in the city of Breda, that were going on for some time.
 The English had tried to do the same earlier by raiding the Frisian Wadden Sea island Terschelling on August 20, 1666.
 Alpha dog and a beta dog, but this time the Dutch won.
 The Treaty of Breda of 1667, which was very favorable for the Dutch, meant the end of the Second Anglo-Dutch War.
 In the treaty it was agreed that all territories conquered on each other on May 20, 1667 would be respected.
 That meant that the New Netherland colony belonged to England.
-The more lucrative properties Suriname, island Saba, island Sint Eustatius and island Tobago, Fort Cormantin, and all of the Banda Islands belonged to the Republic.
+The, in fact, more lucrative properties Suriname, island Saba, island Sint Eustatius and island Tobago, Fort Cormantin, and all of the Banda Islands, belonged to the Republic.
 The beaver-pelt trade in the New Netherland colony was already in decline from around the ‘1660s.

-The peace of Breda was short-lived and five years later the Third Anglo-Dutch War started.
+The peace of Breda was short-lived, and five years later the Third Anglo-Dutch War started.
 The year 1672 is the so-called Rampjaar ‘Disaster Year’ of the Dutch Republic since not only a war with England broke out, but also one with France and one with the Habsburg Monarchy.
-Bit of an overkill for the Republic.
+Bit of an overkill, even for the young Republic.
 Benckes is one of the captains during the Battle of Solebay on May 28, 1672.
 This time a sea battle against a huge, combined English and French fleet.
 Although heavily outnumbered, the Dutch were more or less victorious and left the ship the Royal James shot to pieces and burning behind.
-A prestigious warship with hundred stukken ‘canons’ and, moreover, the flagship of King Charles II.
+A prestigious warship with hundred stukken ‘cannons’ and, moreover, the flagship of King Charles II.
 The king that graved for New Netherland.